Phalanx (comics): The Shi'ar Massacre

-Another group of Phalanx later almost decimated the Shi'ar empire in the absence of the Imperial Guard.
+Another group of Phalanx nearly decimate the Shi'ar empire in the absence of the Imperial Guard.
 These versions have dark coloration and consider themselves "pure" Phalanx compared to such sects like the one on Earth.
-The Phalanx made their way to Chandilar, the throneworld of the Shi'ar empire where they tried to assimilate the chamber where all Shi'ar eggs were being nurtured.
-Had they succeeded, the entire next generation of Shi'ar would have become part of the Phalanx collective.
-However, Beast developed a device that would emit a certain frequency to separate the organic from the technological part, killing all Phalanx within its range.
+The Phalanx make their way to Chandilar, the throneworld of the Shi'ar empire, and attempt to assimilate the chamber where Shi'ar eggs are nurtured.
+Beast develops a device that emits a certain frequency to separate the organic from the technological part, killing all Phalanx within its range.

 Annihilation: Conquest

-A new breed of Phalanx is the primary villain with the Super-Adaptoid as an enforcer.
-They tried to begin where Annihilus left off.
-When the Kree began the test of the new defensive network, the Phalanx managed to corrupt the system directly through the Kree homeworld of Hala, surrounding the entire Kree Empire in an inescapable energy barrier.
+A new breed of Phalanx infect the Kree's defensive network, surrounding the entire Kree empire in an inescapable energy barrier.
 They also spread their Transmode Virus, turning all organic life forms into Phalanx under their control.
-High-powered beings such as Ronan the Accuser were made into their group Select, used to cut off any attempts to stop the spread and control of the Phalanx.
-The Kree who did not fall under the Phalanx's control fought back against their oppressors, only to discover that they were controlled by Ultron.
+High-powered beings such as Ronan the Accuser are made into their group Select, used to cut off any attempts to stop the spread and control of the Phalanx.
+The Kree who escape the Phalanx's control fight back against their oppressors, only to discover that they are controlled by Ultron.

 Powers and abilities

-In contrast to the fiercely independent Technarchy, the Phalanx exhibit a hive mind reminiscent of insects.
-Although individual members retain memories and some aspects of their personalities from before assimilation, they are typically unable to act against the collective will without first being disconnected from the group consciousness, as was the case with Douglock.
+The Phalanx exhibit a hive mind reminiscent of insects.
+Although individual members retain memories and some aspects of their personalities from before assimilation, they are typically unable to act against the collective will without first being disconnected from the group consciousness.

-Phalanx, like the Technarchy, can infect other organisms with the transmode virus with any physical contact - the only known exception being Earth mutants who possess a degree of immunity to the transmode virus.
-This seems to be a limitation of the Phalanx which their Technarchy progenitors do not have, as Warlock had no problems infecting his future teammate Magik (accidentally) when they first met and repeatedly infecting Cypher to form the Douglock entity on multiple occasions.
-In Cypher's case the effect was reversed without apparent incident, though Warlock was constantly worried that a time would come when the reversal would not take.
+Phalanx can infect other organisms with the transmode virus with any physical contact - the only known exception being mutants, who possess a degree of immunity to the transmode virus.

-Phalanx possess the Technarchs' abilities to shapeshift and teleport, but cannot grow in size and mass without absorbing external matter.
+Phalanx are able to shapeshift and teleport, but cannot grow in size and mass without absorbing external matter.
 Over time, they can adapt to attacks used against them.

 Other versions

 Cable

-In yet another alternate reality, the Phalanx has overrun Earth, assimilating every lifeform.
+In an alternate reality, the Phalanx has overrun Earth, assimilating every lifeform.
 The mutant Cable serves as its central consciousness.